 Please visit Dr. Mary’s blog today to learn more about her work, and check back often for updates!

 Hello!
-My name is Reagan Graney, and I am a sophomore at Georgetown University.
-I graduated from Auburn High School in 2017, and I have worked closely with Dr. Mary McLaughlin for the past four years as the designer, developer, and administrator for the Cape Haven, Inc. website, as well as occasional photographer.
-I'm happy to be providing news updates for Cape Haven, Inc. Check back soon for more news and information!
+My name is Reagan Graney, and I am a senior at Georgetown University, studying English and Studio Art.
+I graduated from Auburn High School in 2017, and I have worked closely with Dr. Mary McLaughlin for the past five years as the designer, developer, and administrator for the Cape Haven Inc. website, as well as occasional photographer.
+I'm happy to be providing news updates for Cape Haven Inc. Check back soon for more news and information!

 As we make our way through the final weeks of a brutally cold winter in Central New York State, Cape Haven, Inc. finds itself growing in numbers and support.